-Skin grafts.
+- Skin grafts.
 This is often used for burn patients; skin is removed from one area of the body and transplanted to another.
 There are two types of skin graft: split-thickness grafts in which just a few layers of outer skin are transplanted and full-thickness grafts, which involve all of the dermis.
 There is usually permanent scarring that is noticeable.

-Microsurgery.
+- Microsurgery.
 Have you lost a finger, toe, ear, or even a lip?
 Microsurgery may allow for those to be re-attached.
 Simply stated, it is a procedure in which the surgeon uses a microscope for surgical assistance in reconstructive procedures.
-By using a microscope, the surgeon can actually sew tiny blood vessels or nerves, allowing him or her to repair damaged nerves and arteries.
+By using a microscope, the surgeon can actually sew tiny blood vessels or nerves, allowing them to repair damaged nerves and arteries.
 This may also be a method to relieve facial paralysis or reconstruct breasts.
 Microsurgery is frequently used with other surgical procedures such as the free flap procedure.

-Free flap procedure.
+- Free flap procedure.
 A free flap procedure is often performed during breast reconstruction or following surgery to remove head or neck cancer.
 During the procedure, muscle, skin, or bone is transferred along with the original blood supply from one area of the body (donor site) to the surgical site in order to reconstruct the area.
 The procedure often involves the use of microsurgery.
 Healing of the surgical site can be slow and require frequent wound care.
 Total recovery may take six to eight weeks or longer.

-Tissue expansion.
+- Tissue expansion.
 Tissue expansion is a medical procedure that enables your body to "grow" extra skin for use in reconstructive procedures.
 This is accomplished by inserting an instrument known as a "balloon expander" under the skin near the area in need of repair.
 Over time, this balloon will be gradually filled with saline solution (salt water), slowly causing the skin to stretch and grow, much the same way a woman's skin stretches during pregnancy.

 Once enough extra skin has been grown, it is then used to correct or reconstruct a damaged body part.
 This procedure is especially common for breast reconstruction.